mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 I don't know why it took me so long to adapt a template from the community and use it as a base given that I had taken this approach in my previous study detailing accelerated coding using a starter template of an HTML and css based meme [@chesterman_webmaking_2015].

-In week 5 I introduced a minimal template to remix from based on a phaser tutorial [^codep].
+In week 5 I introduced a minimal template to remix from based on a phaser tutorial.
+I used this one from Phaser -  and adapted it and presented in the Thimble code playground.
+As of October 2025 it is still available to view  https://codepen.io/mrmick/pen/jaXzxw?editors=0010.

 **Summary of motivations and sources of P2 template**